joemoose/dungeoneers.d20/docs/appendix-g.md

 Thieves are adventurers who live by their wits and luck, with a bit of resourcefulness for good measure.
 Their range of unique talents makes them versatile companions in adventures.

+### Lucky

+At the beginning of each game session, add +1 to your LUCK.

 ### Talents

 You have a variety of unique abilities.
 When you first create your character, and every time you gain a new level, choose one talent from the following list or gain mastery of a talent you already know.

-- **BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the advantage you would typically gain, you double the damage rolled.
+- **BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the advantage you would typically gain, you double your damage after first reducing it by the armor rating if any.

 	**Mastery**: During combat, as part of your attack, you can make a DEX or WIL check against a creature aware of you to flank or confuse the target, adding a +d12 damage bonus.